How to get an ENG1 or ML5 medical certificate.

 Seafarers: what happens if you fail an Isihara plate screening

 Contact MCA for a lantern test.
-This can be done in Southampton, Aberdeen, or Beverley marine offices, and City University in London.
+This can be done in Southampton, Aberdeen and City University in London.

 You will need to pay any travel costs, but the lantern test is free of charge if you are a seafarer.

 The AD will normally wait for the result to come back before completing the ENG1 certificate.

 You’ll be issued an unrestricted ENG1 if: